clojuredocs/guides/articles/language/polymorphism.md

 {% endhighlight %}

-### Second Example: Content Serialization
+### Second Example: TBD

-TBD: content serialization in Welle uses multimethods and is a real world example even beginners can relate to.
-MK.
+TBD: an example that demonstrates deriving

 ## How To Create Custom Data Type That Core Functions Can Work With